clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

      - No.  Use |CL| account username and password through GDM

-Although all three methods can co-exist on the same |CL| host, we recommend you pick a method that suits your needs.
+Although all three methods can coexist on the same |CL| host, we recommend you pick a method that suits your needs.

 For simplicity, the rest of this guide refers to these methods as